From the HW-16 manual:

 (The requirement for crystal-controlled transmit for Novice licensees was dropped in 1972 and, at the same time, Novices lost their 2m privileges but gained CW privileges on 10m.
 One might ask, why didn't Heathkit add 10m coverage to the HW-16 after 1972?
 And, were most of the HW-16 kits purchased after 1972 purchased along with an HG-10B VFO?)

-In building the required power and rf-signal cables to connect the HG-10B to the HW-16, I found that the VFO had been modified by a previous owner for use with a DX-40 transmitter.
+In building the required power and rf-signal cables to connect the HG-10B to this HW-16, I found that the VFO had been modified by a previous owner for use with a DX-40 transmitter.
 Fortunately, the mods were simple to undo and are well documented in the HG-10B manual.
 With the required cables built, the VFO worked beautifully and didn't even require alignment.